-- How to take turns, how to treat each other with kindness, consideration and respect. - The importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy. - Establishing personal space and boundaries, unsafe physical, and other, contact. - Positive relationships, including online relationships. - Online safety and appropriate behaviour. - Respect of families of many forms (families can include for example, single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) - Positive emotional and mental wellbeing, including how friendships can support mental wellbeing. - How to recognise and report abuse, including emotional, physical and sexual abuse. - Facts and risks associated with drugs, alcohol and tobacco. - Basic first aid. - Changes to the body.
+- Friendships, family relationships, relationships with other children and with adults. - How to take turns, how to treat each other with kindness, consideration and respect. - The importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy. - Establishing personal space and boundaries, unsafe physical, and other contact. - Positive relationships, including online relationships. - Online safety and appropriate behaviour. - Respect of families of many forms (families can include for example, single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) - Positive emotional and mental wellbeing, including how friendships can support mental wellbeing. - How to recognise and report abuse, including emotional, physical and sexual abuse. - Facts and risks associated with drugs, alcohol and tobacco. - Basic first aid. - Changes to the body.